 You must realize that you are the keeper of your Mac computer.
 Despite the usage, it is your responsibility to ensure it doesn’t encounter issues such as running out of memory.

-Monitoring of your Mac system is a day to day activity.
+The monitoring of your Mac system is a day to day activity.
 Checking the disk usage and memory consumption should keep you informed of its status.

 Employing techniques of frequently freeing up space on your Hard Disk can go a long way in saving you time when applications run.
 Where the memory has been deficient, and you also need all the apps, you can upgrade.